 There are of course a great many species and lineages for which information on geographic range and occurrence is extremely limited, including but not limited to insects, many groups of fungi, and most microscopic organisms.
 However, even for groups with extremely limited information, it is important to keep in mind that the definition of a lost species is one for which no records are available during the last decade, either in digitized databases, the published literature, or museum records.
 Thus there will be many groups of cryptic or poorly-studied organisms for which a substantial fraction of species deserve to be considered lost, by definition, because we do not know where they are, and the review of available evidence for such a group of species should be published as Report.
 It is also the case that variation in evidence can be considered while reporting on lost species within data-poor groups, such that lost status for species that are known to be the subjects of field search efforts might carry more weight than for species that are rarely looked for.

 Publications in JLS can be about any named taxon, which includes species, subspecies, varieties, etc. In contrast, the loss of populations (extirpation) is in principle a natural part of meta-population dynamics.
 There may be situations in which an un-named but ecologically significant or morphologically distinct suite of populations is lost, and this can be considered; if in doubt, contact us with questions.
 What about the loss of single populations or groups of populations that are not necessarily morphologically or ecologically distinct?
-The loss of such populations can also be indicative of range-wide decline, and in this context might be appropriate for an Alert article.
+The loss of such populations can also be indicative of range-wide decline, and in this context might suggest that a species should be designated as imperiled in a Report.

 As with any scientific article, we only ask that authors are clear about the taxonomic authorities they are following, and provide sufficient information and citations that readers will not be in doubt about the lost or extinct taxa in question.